PowerMAN Frequently Asked Questions (FAQ)

 What is the relationship between PowerMAN and PowerMON?

-What is the difference between PowerMAN and Group Policy Preferences?
+What is the difference between PowerMAN and Group Policy Preferences (GPP)?

 Can PowerMAN be deployed in a pre-built software image or 'Ghost'-style deployment?